 Coding guidelines

-Reasons for creating guidelines
+Historic reasons for creating guidelines

 As of Q4 2023, Fuchsia does not automatically enforce coding standards on Python code and fix/flag the CL during development/review process.